YingyouMa/3D-active-nematics/simulation/Nematics3D/README.md

 This provides the coarse-graining $Q$ and $\rho$ field of my particle-based simulation of nematics.
 This is not necessary if you've already got your continuum $Q$ field.

+### lammps.py
+For my particle-based simulation of nematics, this reads the dump files of `LAMMPS`.
+This is not necessary if you've already got your continuum $Q$ field.

 ## Dependencies
 This package relies on fundamental scientific computing libraries.
 I personally use the following versions:
  - **Numpy**:  1.22.0